starkraving/hello-world/readme.txt

 This is a test.
 This is only a test.
+If this were a real text file there would be interesting words in it.